FAQ

 -

-If you’d like to write the draft yourself, I recommend instead hiring me as a developmental editor once you’ve finished your draft.
+Yes — and I encourage it!
+If you’d prefer to write your draft yourself, consider hiring me as a developmental editor.

 -